 The Company completed a post-market clinical trial to further expand its body of clinical outcome data for the MyndMove product.
 This trial was funded by the SCI Research Program under the United States Department of Defense office of the Congressionally Directed Medical Research Programs, award number W81XWH-16-1-0790.
-The trial began enrollment of approximately 60 patients in June 2019 and concluded on July 28, 2022.
-This is a randomized two-arm, parallel group, multicenter, single-blind, controlled trial comparing electrical neuromodulation delivered by MyndMove therapy to intensive upper-limb conventional therapy in the treatment of individuals with moderate to severe motor impairment to their arms and hands from an incomplete, cervical, traumatic SCI.
+The trial began enrollment of approximately 60 patients in June 2019.
+This was a randomized two-arm, parallel group, multicenter, single-blind, controlled trial comparing electrical neuromodulation delivered by MyndMove therapy to intensive upper-limb conventional therapy in the treatment of individuals with moderate to severe motor impairment to their arms and hands from an incomplete, cervical, traumatic SCI.
 The trial was completed on July 28, 2022.